edumarin/edumarin.github.io/_pages/about.md

 # Recent News

+* Dec, 2023.
+The proposal I submitted to the CLOUDLESS project (NextGenerationEU) has been accepted!
+* Oct, 2023.
+Alessio has joined our group as an intern.
+He'll work with me on container/serverless security for six months.
+Welcome Alessio!
+* Oct, 2023.
+Invited to serve as industry co-chair at IEEE SMARTCOMP 2024
+* Oct, 2023.
+Our paper "Security in Cloud-Native Services: A Survey" has been accepted at Journal of Cybersecurity and Privacy 2023
 * Jan, 2023.
 Invited to serve on the PC of ESORICS and TMA
 * Dec, 2022.
 Our paper "HAT: Secure and Practical Key Establishment for Implantable Medical Devices" has been accepted at CODASPY 2023.
 * Sep, 2022.
 Our magazine paper "Serverless Computing: A Security Perspective" has been accepted at the Journal of Cloud Computing
 * Sep, 2022.
 Our paper "Heimdallr: Fingerprinting SD-WAN Control-Plane Architecture via Encrypted Control Traffic" has been accepted at ACSAC 2022
 * May, 2022.
 Bernardo has joined our group as an intern.
-He'll work with me on SDN/P4 security for 6 months.
+He'll work with me on SDN/P4 security for six months.
 Welcome Bernardo!
 * May, 2022.
 Our paper "Primitives for Finite Field Arithmetic in Network Switches" has been accepted at P4 workshop 2022
 * Mar, 2022.
 Seven of the proposals we submitted to EU calls have been accepted!.
-I was involved in 4 of them
+I was involved in four of them
 * Mar, 2022.
 Our paper "PPFL: Enhancing Privacy in Federated Learning with Confidential Computing" has been accepted at ACM GetMobile 2022
 * Mar, 2022.
 Our paper "Symbolon: Enabling Flexible Multi-device-based User Authentication" has been accepted at IEEE DSC 2022
 * Mar, 2022.
 Our paper "Privacy-preserving AI for future networks" has been accepted at CACM 2022